-First…about the grain sack scraps.
+Before we begin, let’s talk about the grain sack scraps.
 Obviously you don’t have to use grain sacks.
-Any type of fabric will work perfectly.
+I hate to waste even a scrap of grain sack and this is a great way to use up odds and ends.
+However, any type of fabric will work perfectly.
 Muslin, drop cloths, fat quarters, an old sheet.
 You need strips (length doesn’t matter) that are about 1-2 inches wide.
 Random is good.

 - 15 in. styrofoam tree form